mvysny/shepherd-java-client/README.md

 that overflows this quota, the project creation is prohibited.
 Calculate the quota value as follows: Take the total host machine memory, subtract memory for Jenkins usage (by default 512mb), for Kubernetes itself (say 1000mb), possibly 500mb for the future shepherd-ui project, and finally subtract memory for OS usage (say 200mb).

+Additional configuration options:

+* `hostDNS`: where Shepherd is running, e.g. "v-herd.eu"
+* `googleSSOClientId` (Shepherd-Web only): enable Google SSO login and use this client ID.
+See [vaadin-google-oauth](https://mvysny.github.io/vaadin-google-oauth/) for more details.
+* `ssoOnlyAllowEmailsEndingWith` (Shepherd-Web only): if not null, only e-mails ending with this string are allowed.
+Example: `@vaadin.com`.
+If null or empty, all e-mails are allowed.
+* `shepherdHome` Shepherd home, `/opt/shepherd` for [Shepherd Kubernetes](https://github.com/mvysny/shepherd), `/opt/shepherd-traefik` for [Shepherd Traefik](https://github.com/mvysny/shepherd-traefik).

 ## shepherd-cli